kkkamur07/food103seg-calories/README.md

    * We trained a **UNet** model using our `Food103Seg` dataset
    * The dataset contains **104 food classes**
-   * Images are preprocessed, augmented, and fed into the UNet model
+   * Images are preprocessed and fed into the UNet model
-   * Trained model is versioned using **DVC** and exported via BentoML
+   * Trained model is versioned using **DVC** and exported via FastAPI

 2. **API Development**